thaiq8nguyen/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+*`.forEach` does not return a array while `.map` does.*

 2. What is the difference between a function and a method?

+*A function is a code snippet when called by a program to change variables that get passed in as inputs.
+A method is a function that change the state of a class or an object.*

 3. What is closure?

+*A closure is function within a function.
+Where the inner function is only defined within the body of the outter function*

 4. Describe the four rules of the 'this' keyword.

+*window/global binding, implicit binding, new binding, and explicit binding*

 5. Why do we need super() in an extended class?

+* A super() is a keyword used to access and call function on a class's parent from a the child class.*

 ## Project Set up